longturn/freeciv21/docs/faq.rst

 For longturn.net multi-player games, the winning conditions are announced before the game begins.

 For local games, you can change the default ending turn by changing the endturn setting.
-You can do this through :menuselection:`Game --> Options --> Remote Server` menu or by typing into the chatline something
+You can do this through the :menuselection:`Game --> Options --> Remote Server` menu or by typing into the chatline something
 like:

 .. code-block:: rst